Legal Notice

 • For fee-based advisory accounts and managed accounts, we disclose the fee rates to you in the account opening documents.

-• You will also receive, for the period ending December 31 of each year, a report on the fees and other forms of compensation paid to Desjardins Securities for the services and advice you benefited during the year.
+• You will also receive, for the period ending December 31 of each year, a report on the fees and other forms of compensation paid to Desjardins Securities for the services and advice you obtained during the year.

 6. Referral arrangements